 This is why you should typically get a professional opinion from a dermatologist before you try to treat butt-based skin conditions.

-Best Chemical Peel to Get Rid of Acne Scars on Bum
+Best Treatment to Get Rid of Acne on Your Buttocks

 These are an excellent choice to start with!